 Polenta and rice are a bit more common here than the pasta and bread you’ll find in the South; sauces that accompany them are more creamy than the tomato-based ones in the South.

 Southern Italy capitalizes on its mild climate and its long seaside.
 The environment is perfect for growing fruits and vegetables like tomatoes, olives, lemons, peppers, and more.

 That’s why you’ll find a lot of tomato sauce, olive oil, and spicier or zestier foods here.
 Seafood plays a much bigger role, although land-based proteins are definitely still available.

 Italian Food vs Italian-American Food

 The classic spaghetti and meatballs that we know and love is one example – separately, these foods are quintessentially Italian but wouldn’t be served together.
-Veal, chicken, eggplant, meatball, and anything else ending with parmesan are definitely not Italian.
+Veal, chicken, eggplant, meatballs, and anything ending with parmesan are definitely not Italian.

 Chicken ending in marsala, piccata, and francaise is not a thing.
 And sorry, garlic bread may be delicious, but it is definitely just Italian-American.

 Furthermore, the dining experience in Italy is quite different from that in America.
-Italian people treat dining as a social event that goes on for much longer than you might expect (or enjoy – I’m a fan of just eating and leaving).
+Italian people treat dining as a social event that lasts much longer than you might expect (or enjoy – I’m a fan of just eating and leaving).

 In Italy, dinner consists of several courses that start very light and get heavier; Italian-American meals are often just one big course.
 Don’t worry though – however you like it, restaurants in Italy will serve you as many courses as you please.